propublica/facebook-political-ads/README.md

     cargo build
     cargo run

 This will give a server running at `localhost:8080`.
 You will also need to build the backend's static resources.
-To do this:
+To do this, in another terminal tab:

     cd backend/server/public
     npm install